 Some challenges

-But the CHOC-UCLA Health collaboration is poised to become a leader in using cardiac MRIs to help surgeons decide on how to repair defects in BLV patients with an optimal way to measure ventricle size and function, amount of blood flow, blood vessel size, heart valve anatomy, and scar in the heart muscle, Dr. Renella says.
+But the CHOC-UCLA Health affiliation is poised to become a leader in using cardiac MRIs to help surgeons decide on how to repair defects in BLV patients with an optimal way to measure ventricle size and function, amount of blood flow, blood vessel size, heart valve anatomy, and scar tissue in the heart muscle, Dr. Renella says.

 “Cardiac MRIs can collect a wealth of information about the hearts of our most complicated cardiac patients,” Dr. Renella says.
 “It is now our job to decode which pieces of that information help those patients do better after surgery.”